Hasnu-aslam/Hasnu-aslam/README.md

 - 👋 Hi, I’m @Hasnu-aslam
-- 👀 I’m interested in Web development
+- 👀 Exploring different domains in CS
-- 🌱 I’m currently learning Frontend development

 <!---
 Hasnu-aslam/Hasnu-aslam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.